ashkonf/PythonTTest/README.md

 | `points` | `[float]` | The dataset on which to calculate the interval, represented as a list of floats. | False | N/A |
 | `confidence_threshold` | `float` | The confidence threshold to be used in the confidence interval calculation. | True | `0.95` |

-Return Value: This function returns a list of two floats containing the bounds of the interval, wrapped in a tuple: `(lower_bound, upper_bound)`.
+Return Value: This function returns a tuple containing two floats representing the bounds of the interval: `(lower_bound, upper_bound)`.

 ## Setup